haskell-distributed/distributed-process/tutorials/1ch.md

   $(mkClosure 'f) :: T1 -> Closure T2
 {% endhighlight %}

-That is, the first argument to the function we pass to mkClosure will act as the closure environment for that process.
+That is, the first argument to the function we pass to `mkClosure` will act as the closure environment for that process.
 If you want multiple values in the closure environment, you must "tuple them up".

 We need to configure our remote table (see the documentation for more details) and the easiest way to do this, is to let the library generate the relevant code for us.
-For example (taken from the distributed-process-platform test suites):
+For example:

 {% highlight haskell %}
 sampleTask :: (TimeInterval, String) -> Process String